ayumi-cloud/oc-security-module/reconnaissance_and_intel_gathering_tools.md

 In order to use Maltego you need to open a free account on their website, after that, you can launch a new machine or run transforms on the target from an existing one.
 Once you have chosen your transforms, Maltego app will start running all the transforms from Maltego servers.

 Finally, Maltego will show you the results for the specified target, like IP, domains, AS numbers, and much more.

-* * *

-If you need to explore more Kali Linux utilities, check out this article: [Top 25 Kali Linux Tools](https://securitytrails.com/blog/kali-linux-penetration-testing-tools)

-* * *

 ### 9\.
 Recon-Ng